martinvonz/jj/docs/tutorial.md

 ~ cli: make `jj st` show parent commit before working copy commit
 ```

-The `@` indicates the working copy commit.
+The `@` indicates the working-copy commit.
 The first hash on a line is the
 commit ID.
 The second hash is a "change ID", which is an ID that follows the
 commit as it's rewritten (similar to Gerrit's Change-Id).
 You can give either
 hash to commands that take revisions as arguments.
 We will generally prefer